oniongarlic/ATEMSimpleTally/README.md

 A very simple Tally display for ATEM switchers using the video hub routing protocol.

-Optimized for the very cheap and basic ESP8266 ESP-01.
+Optimized for the very cheap and basic ESP8266 ESP-01 module.

 Uses the onboard LED:

 * Off - This input is not used
 * Blinking - Preview on input
 * On - Program on input

+A simple http interface is available for changing input id and seting a route.